 Previously, admins might have attempted to use drop-down fields rather than ticket lookup relationship fields that point to a custom object to create a simple list of products.

-This recipe uses custom objects, custom object record permissions, the data importer, lookup relationship fields, ticket triggers.
+This recipe uses custom objects, custom object record permissions, the data importer, lookup relationship fields, and ticket triggers.

 - Workflow goal